matauranz/steve/README.md

-create github pull....
+to create github pull.... for new content pushed from local sgit...

-in local sgit steve create new branch
+in sgit app   steve create new branch

 commit...

 push to origin..

-0in github steve go to pushed branch
+in github steve go to pushed branch

 ..create pull request...